They sound great on paper. But how green are plant based leathers, really?

 Right now, the plant-based material takes up around 60% of the total fabric, but at Desserto®, they have been working towards reducing the percentage of synthetic materials.
 Thanks to their efforts, in December 2020, they’ll launch a new formulation made of 80% plant-based materials.

-“The colouring of our material is achieved through organic pigments, and there are no heavy metals in those.”
+“The colouring of our material is achieved through organic pigments.
+There are no heavy metals in those.”
 Mr. López Velarde added.

 This material is also free from toxic chemicals, phthalates, and formaldehyde.
 But Is Desserto® biodegradable?
 The answer is…yes!
-They are even currently running a lab test in Germany to determine if Desserto® would biodegrade in anaerobic conditions (like in landfills), and so far, the results have been very positive.
+They are even currently running a lab test in Germany to determine if Desserto® is biodegrade in anaerobic conditions like in landfills.
+And so far, the results have been very positive!

 Cactus leather shoes below by Prota Fiori